David Wright: Early life

-Wright was born in Norfolk, Virginia, the oldest of four sons of Rhon, a police officer in the Norfolk Police Department, and Elisa Wright.
+David Allen Wright was born on December 20, 1982, in Norfolk, Virginia, the oldest of four sons of Rhon, a police officer in the Norfolk Police Department, and Elisa Wright.
 Wright grew up a Mets fan due to his proximity to the Class AAA Norfolk Tides, whose stadium was ten minutes from his home.
-Wright took hitting lessons alongside fellow future Major Leaguer Michael Cuddyer in elementary school and played on teams with Ryan Zimmerman, Mark Reynolds, B.J.
-Upton and Justin Upton during high school.
+Wright took hitting lessons alongside fellow future Major Leaguer Michael Cuddyer in elementary school and played on teams with Ryan Zimmerman, Mark Reynolds, B. J. Upton and Justin Upton during high school.
 Wright played baseball at Hickory High School in Chesapeake, Virginia.
 He committed to play college baseball at Georgia Tech before his senior year of high school.
 As a high school senior, he had a .538 batting average.

 Professional career

-Minor leagues
+Draft and minor leagues

-Wright was chosen by the Mets in the 2001 MLB draft during the supplemental round as compensation for the Mets' loss of Mike Hampton to the Colorado Rockies in free agency.
-Wright was selected after future teammate Aaron Heilman who had been selected in the first round.
+The New York Mets selected Wright in the 2001 MLB draft during the supplemental round as compensation for the Mets' loss of Mike Hampton to the Colorado Rockies in free agency.
+Wright was selected after future teammate Aaron Heilman, who had been selected in the first round.
 According to then-Mets manager Bobby Valentine, Wright had caught the attention of coach Tom Robson who had actually been sent "down to Virginia to scout someone else."

 Wright progressed steadily in his first three years of minor league play, winning the Sterling award for best player on the class A St. Lucie Mets in 2003.
 In 2004, he quickly rose from the Double-A Binghamton Mets to the Triple-A Norfolk Tides to the major leagues.

-New York Mets
+New York Mets (2004–2016, 2018)

 2004

-On July 21, 2004, Wright made his major league debut starting at third base against the Montreal Expos.
-The next day, on July 22, Wright picked up his first career hit, a double, off of the Montreal Expos' pitcher Zach Day.
-Wright finished his rookie season with a .293 batting average, 14 home runs and 40 RBI in 263 at-bats in 69 games, and was voted as the This Year in Baseball Awards Rookie of the Year.
+On July 21, 2004, Wright made his major league debut starting at third base against the Montreal Expos at Shea Stadium.
+The next day, Wright picked up his first career hit, a double off of Expos' pitcher Zach Day.
+On July 26, Wright hit his first major league home run, a solo blast off of pitcher John Patterson.
+Wright finished his rookie season with a .293 batting average, 14 home runs, and 40 RBI in 263 at-bats in 69 games, and was voted as the This Year in Baseball Awards Rookie of the Year.